drhsqlite/fossil-mirror/www/customskin.md

 Users with admin privileges can use the Admin/Skin configuration page on the web interface to develop a new skin.
 The development of a new skin occurs without disrupting the existing skin.
-So you can work on a new skin for a Fossil instance will the existing skin is still in active use.
+So you can work on a new skin for a Fossil instance while the existing skin is still in active use.

-The new skins is "draft" skin.
+The new skin is a "draft" skin.
 You initialize one of 9 draft skins to either the current skin or to one of the built-in skins.
 Then use forms to edit the 5 control files described above.
 The new skin can be tested after each edit.
 Finally, once the new skin is